Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 And how they determine what the FBI and DOJ have is through these types of investigations I've just described.

-So Chairman Comer and his committee has put out number of documents outlining nine specific Biden family members who he, Chairman Comer, through a prior investigative subpoena from Congress,
+So Chairman Comer and his committee has put out a number of documents outlining nine specific Biden family members who he, Chairman Comer, through a prior investigative subpoena from Congress,

-And this is an aggregate.
+And this is in aggregate.

-And so that's pretty alarming if the Biden family has been doing business with each other and the CCP But what's more alarming is were they doing it?
+And so that's pretty alarming if the Biden family has been doing business with each other and the CCP.

-And this is what Comer has been looking at while President Biden has been president, and how far back did it go?
+And this is what Comer has been looking at while President Biden has been president.

 And what Chairman Comer has told us through what we covered on the prior episode is that the money, the transactions, as we always say on our show, Jan, money doesn't lie.